anasty17/mirror-leech-telegram-bot/README.md

 # Heroku Deploy

 **Important Notes**
+1. This Branch only for deploying, generate all your private files from master branch.
-1. Use heroku branch to avoid suspension OR deploy master branch twice with same app name(check helper.sh for help).
-To stay up to date don't fill `UPSTREAM_REPO`, on each dyno restart you will get lastest commits or fill `UPSTREAM_REPO` by your fork public/private link and fetch manually then you can update your bot by restart cmd and dyno restart.
+2. Use this branch to avoid suspension `OR` deploy master branch twice with same app name (check helper.sh for help).
+To stay up to date don't fill `UPSTREAM_REPO`, on each `dyno restart` you will get lastest commits from official repository or fill `UPSTREAM_REPO` by your public/private fork link and fetch manually then you can update your bot by `restart cmd` and `dyno restart`.
-2. Don't delete .gitignore file.
+3. Don't delete .gitignore file.
-3. Read all variables definitions from master branch readme.
+4. Read all variables definitions from master branch readme.
-4. Keep the programmer inside you away and follow the steps.
+5. Keep the programmer inside you away and follow the steps.

 ------